twilio-professional-services/flex-project-template/docs/docs/feature-library/metrics-data-tiles.md

 ### Enhanced Agent Activity Tile
 The native Agent Activity Bar Chart adds up all Unavailable activities into 1 category (Unavailable) and does not show the agent counts for each specific Unavailable activity (for example, Break, Training, Lunch etc).
 The Workspace agent activity data can be aggregated by Activity to display this more granular breakdown.
 For any worker activity that is not explicitly configured with a color & icon, the worker count will be combined under the OTHER category.
 Due to the limited space in the Data Tiles section, we suggest you configure no more than 6 or 7 Activities to highlight in this tile (and use the OTHER category for all other unavailable activities).

-### Queues View Columns
-This feature also includes the option to show two additional columns in the Queues Stats View: Assigned Tasks and Wrapping Tasks.
-Again, the Active task count column is the sum of Assigned Tasks and Wrapping Tasks.
-Displaying these metrics separately may give Supervisors additional insight into how their agents are performing.

 ### Teams View Data Tiles
 Also included in this feature are custom Data Tiles for the **Teams View** since these share the configuration settings for `channels` and `activities` with the **Queues View** Data Tiles.